ysyk2021/tackling-climate-change-with-ai-innovative-approaches-and-solutions/kdp.md

 17. AI-powered sustainable building design
 18. AI for natural resources conservation
 19. AI for circular economy
-20. AI for green finance and investment.
+20. AI for green finance and investment